-The goal is construction of engineered organisms that exercise freedom, e.g., moving like a fish.
+The goal is construction of engineered organisms that exercise freedom, e.g., moving like an eel.

 Paradigms of Virtual Energy Thermodynamics (VET) are set forth as device designs and are organized in four kits of parts.
-Designs for pulser devices and Quad Net devices are endpoints of a range of pulsational activities, sometimes called "low-level" and "high-level" respectively.
-Low-level pulsing is simple and tethered to a fixed beat; in Quad Nets (QN), high-level Shimmering Sensitivity generates the quickest and most complex repertoires.
+Designs for pulser devices and Quad Net devices are endpoints of a range of pulsational activities; endpoints are sometimes called "low-level" and "high-level" respectively.
+Low-level pulsing is simple and tethered to a fixed beat with a period $\tau_0$ ; in Quad Nets, high-level Shimmering Sensitivity generates the quickest and most complex repertoires.

-As in § 4 in the 2006 Quad Nets paper, the course of construction in this project leads from low-level to high-level activity, but with many new developments.
-The initial stage starts with the primal pulser that produces a fixed beat like a musical metronome.
+As in the 2006 Quad Nets article, the course of construction in this project leads from low-level to high-level activity through a series of device paradigms and progressively constructs the Quad Net VES functional as a form of Virtual Energy.
+Constructions start with the primal pulser paradigm that produces a fixed beat like a musical metronome.
 Additional pulser paradigms are set forth, e.g., variable pulsers, dissipative pulsers and multi-pulsers.

-Development starts from multi-pulsers and leads to force fiber devices that resemble muscle fibers and to their drivers, burster devices.
-Arrays of bursters and force fibers produce various kinds of movements, e.g., in "wavemakers" and in "a tube for transport."
+The next stage of development starts with multi-pulsers and leads to force fiber devices that resemble muscle fibers and to their drivers, burster devices.
+Arrays of bursters and force fibers produce various simple movements, e.g., with "wavemakers" and inside "a tube for transport."

-Discussion of timing devices draws on previous publications, with new versions of the Toggle that functions like a computer flip-flop and An Ear for Pythagorean Harmonics.
-Looking forward, timing devices, burster devices and force fiber devices are combined in cylindrical designs for mobile engineered organisms that aim to move like aquatic worms.
+Timing devices, the third stage, includes new versions of a prior Toggle that resembles a computer flip-flop and An Ear for Pythagorean Harmonics.
+Cylindrical designs combine timing devices, burster devices and force fiber devices in rudimentary worm-like engineered organisms.

-A final stage of development leads to Quad Net (QN) devices.
-Quad Net devices are intended to resemble biological neuronal groups and to produce co-ordinated whole-body movements like those of vertebrates, with greater sensitivities, faster changes, enlarged repertoires of movements and momentary generation of images that match images of prior events recalled from memory.
+A final stage of development leads to Quad Net devices.
+Quad Net devices are intended to resemble biological neuronal groups and to produce co-ordinated whole-body movements like those of vertebrates, with greater sensitivities, enlarged repertoires of movements, faster changes and momentary generation of images that match images of prior events recalled from memory.

-A QN is a square array of thousands of elemental devices arranged like cells in a stretchable grid or printed designs on an elastic sheet of wallpaper.
-Through stretching and connecting, arrays takes shapes of a cylinder and torus; and arrays can be layered.
+A Quad Net (QN) is a square array of hundreds or thousands of elemental devices arranged like cells in a stretchable grid.
+There is a repetitive tiled pattern.
+Through stretching and connecting, arrays takes shapes of a cylinder or toroid; and arrays can be layered.
 An elemental device in a QN starts with a pulser, burster or timing device and adds additional features.
-Each elemental device is connected to its nearest neighbors and all the elemental devices in QN arrays and layers are collectively driven as in a single body.
+Each elemental device is connected to neighbors and all the elemental devices in a QN array are collectively driven.
+Waves may pass through layers of arrays.
 Similar to phase changes in the Ising Model, pulsational patterns in a QN body go through integrated transformations.
 In anticipated designs, multiple QN layers and bodies are interconnected and driven in synchronized cycles and sequential patterns; and bodies pass collectively through unified and integrated transformations.

 All of the foregoing constructions are elemental: devices consist of well-defined parts and their operations involve an axiomatic "Virtual Energy Store" (VES) in each device.
-In a new development, this project also introduces materialistic models that can resemble variations and unique features that are seen in actual animal bodies, movements and changes.
+In a further development, this project also introduces materialistic models that can resemble variations and unique features that are seen in actual animal bodies and in their movements and changes.

 In other words, in the actual domain of muscular movements, each animal body has unique capacities and limitations that appear to be based on its genetic constitution and individual experience.
 VE designs aim to model such unique features with material embodiments, material environments and material interactions.
-In sum, an elemental or axiomatic foundation of movement repertoires can be further developed by means of individualized bodies with overlayers of material variations.
+In sum, an elemental or axiomatic foundation of movement repertoires can be further developed by means of individualized bodies with over-layers of material variations.

-A. Pulser devices
+- A. Pulser devices

-- 1. elemental pulser devices - a. primal pulser a metronomic beat is based on a Virtual Energy Store
+- 1. elemental pulser devices

+- a. primal pulser a metronomic beat is based on a Virtual Energy Store.